- About Us

 Strategically located on the eastern seaboard of the United Arab Emirates, approximately 70 nautical miles from the Strait of Hormuz, Fujairah is a key shipping hub for the UAE as well as the wider region.
 The Port of Fujairah is, therefore, an essential economic link between east and west, expanding the opportunities for local and international trade to the markets of the Indian subcontinent and North East Africa.

 Initial construction of the Port started in 1978, as part of the economic development of the UAE, with full operations commencing in 1983.
 Since then, the Port has embarked on a continuing process of enhancement, developing its container services, general cargo and dry and wet bulk facilities, to be able to offer an efficient and comprehensive range of services.
-The Port of Fujairah’s humble beginnings, of just 370 m in quay length, stretch today, in 2020, to an impressive total quay length of more than 6.7 km.
+The Port of Fujairah’s humble beginnings, of just 370 m in quay length, stretch today in 2023, total quay length at Port of Fujairah is more than 9.5 Km.

 Under the patronage, vision and support of His Highness Sheikh Hamad bin Mohammed Al Sharqi, Member of the Supreme Council and Ruler of Fujairah, the Fujairah Oil Industrial Zone (FOIZ) and the Port of Fujairah have developed to become the Middle East’s largest commercial storage capacity for refined and crude oil.
 The Port’s sophisticated infrastructure assists Gulf and international NOCs, IOCs and global oil traders to expand their commercial footprints, both locally and internationally.
 Fujairah also hosts the Abu Dhabi Crude Oil Pipeline (ADCOP), which is a strategically important facility that allows Abu Dhabi to export its premium crude oil directly to the Arabian Sea via the Emirate of Fujairah.

-Oil storage in Fujairah, which started with a storage capacity of 550,000 cbm in 1994, is set to reach a storage capacity in excess of 11 million cbm by 2021.
+Oil storage in Fujairah, which started with a storage capacity of 550,000 cbm in 1994, is set to reach Oil storage in Fujairah started with a storage capacity of 550,000 cbm in 1994.
+By the end of 2023, the storage capacity will be in excess of 17 million cbm.
 Bunkering within the territorial waters of Fujairah has grown from a modest bunkering Port to become one of the top three bunkering hubs in the world.

 Fujairah Oil Tanker Terminals (FOTT) is the UAE’s premier hub location for bunkering and oil trading activities.
 It was designed specifically for the safe and efficient handling of the high volume of crude oil and refined products imported and exported by the 15 international recognized terminal storage companies that are directly connected to the Port.